Emacs Quick Reference

 Region always extends between point and the mark, or pressing “SHIFT” (“shift selection”) when moving.

-C-<spc> point
+C-<spc> mark point

 C-xx swap point and mark (return to prev pos)